Disentangling the AGN and Star-Formation Contributions to the Radio-X-ray Emission of Radio-Loud Quasars at 1<z<2: Summary

 \section{Summary}

-In this study we present a state-of-the-art AGN radio-to-X-ray SED model (ARXSED) that simultaneously fits AGN and the host galaxy components.
-Using this model we fit the radio-to-X-ray SED of a sample of 20 radio-loud quasars from the 3CRR sample at \z.
-These quasars are low-frequency radio-selected, and so unbiased in terms of orientation and dust obscuration.

-In ARXSED, to replicate the emission from the AGN at radio wavelengths, we consider four models.
-These models account for radiation from the lobes as well as compact radio structures such as radio cores and hot spots where a superposition of various self-absorbed components make the shape of the spectrum more complex.
-Additionally our model can account for a steepening or cut-off due to the aging of the electron populations.
-To account for emission from the torus in the infrared we use the two phase torus model of \cite{Siebenmorgen2015} in which the dust can be distributed in a homogeneous disk, or a clumpy medium, or a combination of both.
-To account for the optical-UV-X-ray radiation from the accretion disk we use the QSOSED model developed by \cite{Kubota2018}.
-To account for the emission from the host galaxy we consider an underlying component from UV to radio wavelengths \citep[MAGPHYS][]{dc2008,dcr2015}.
+In this study, we present a state-of-the-art AGN radio-to-X-ray SED model (ARXSED) that simultaneously fits AGN and the host galaxy components.
+Fitting at radio wavelengths requires four models to account for radiation from the lobes as well as compact radio structures such as radio cores and hot spots (where a superposition of multiple self-absorbed components makes the shape of the spectrum more complex).
+Additionally, the model accounts for a steepening or cut-off due to the aging of the electron populations.
+Emission from the torus is fitted by the two-phase torus model of \cite{Siebenmorgen2015} in which the dust can be distributed in a homogeneous disk, a clumpy medium, or a combination of both.
+The visible-UV-X-ray radiation from the accretion disk is fitted with the QSOSED model developed by \cite{Kubota2018}.
+The emission from the host galaxy is fitted using an underlying component from UV to radio wavelengths \citep[MAGPHYS][]{dc2008,dcr2015}.

-We have compiled the radio to X-ray SED of 20 radio-loud quasars from the 3CRR sample at \z by combining archival multi-frequency radio observations, recent SMA/ALMA observations, \textit{Herschel}, \textit{WISE}, \textit{Spitzer}, {2MASS}, {UKIRT}, {SDSS}, \textit{XMM-Newton} and \textit{Chandra} for our analysis (Section \ref{sec:data}).
-In order to obtain the intrinsic SED of the AGN in our sample, we correct the photometry for the reddening and absorption in the host galaxy, the Milky Way as well as the dusty torus (Section \ref{sec:dered}).
+Using ARXSED, we fit the radio-to-X-ray SED of a sample of 20 radio-loud quasars from the 3CRR sample at \z.
+The 3CRR sample includes low-frequency radio-selected AGN and so is unbiased in terms of orientation and dust obscuration. \maz{Hence the distribution of their orientation angles can be predicted.} We have compiled the SED by combining archival multi-frequency radio observations, recent SMA/ALMA observations, \textit{Herschel}, \textit{WISE}, \textit{Spitzer}, {2MASS}, {UKIRT}, {SDSS}, \textit{XMM-Newton} and \textit{Chandra} for our analysis (Section \ref{sec:data}).
+In order to obtain the intrinsic SED of the AGN in our sample, we correct the photometry for the reddening and absorption in the host galaxy, the Milky Way, as well as the dusty torus (Section \ref{sec:dered}).
+Our SED models successfully reproduce the observed photometry and constrain the parameters describing the structures surrounding SMBHs at $z>1$.
+Given the large number of parameters, diverse data quality, and possible variability, which may bias our SED fits, we apply priors to the fits based on independent measurements of parameters such as $M_{BH}$ from the literature.
+This helps to ensure consistency of the SED fitting results, which otherwise may not be unique.

-In this paper we present the fitting results for individual sources (Section \ref{sec:quasar_sed}) and analyze the physical properties of the AGN components derived from our modeling (Section \ref{sec:3CRsed}).
+In this paper, we present the fitting results for individual sources (Section \ref{sec:quasar_sed}) and the physical properties of the AGN components derived from our modeling (Section \ref{sec:3CRsed}).
 Our main findings are as follows:

 \begin{itemize}

 \item A simple power-law ($L_{\nu}\propto \nu^{\alpha}$), is unable to replicate the radio emission from our sources when complex radio structures (i.e., lobes, jets, cores, hot spots) are present (Section \ref{sec:quasar_sed}).